SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-16-highest-vax-group-in-us.md

 states, _including_ the states with high Native American populations.
 Basically, they're just ahead of the pack, and that's a good thing for them.

-There were, of course, problems.
+There were, of course, problems:

-For example, the CDC guidelines for vaccine distribution went more or less by age or complicating medical condition.
+- For example, the CDC guidelines for vaccine distribution went more or less by age or complicating medical condition.
 The Native Americans preferred to prioritize their culture keepers, i.e., those fluent in their languages, knowledgeable about their traditions, prominent officiators in their ceremonies, etc.  Those are _predominantly_, but not exclusively, elders.
 So they wanted to distribute vaccines in a slightly different order according to their cultural needs.
 This was entirely sensible.

-Another issue was Native Americans living in cities, away from their home tribes.
+- Another issue was Native Americans living in cities, away from their home tribes.
 They could go home and get vaccinated early, but run the risk of carrying COVID-19 to their families.
 So that had to be worked out, with careful quarantine.
 Again, eminently sensible.

 ## A Sense of Generosity and Plenty